Penn State Beaver offers lots of clubs and organizations. Getting involved is easy!

 The In-Line Hockey Club is open to students who are interested in participating in roller hockey at the competitive level.
-The league is held at Robert Morris University's Island Sports Center on Neville Island.
+League games are held at the Robert Morris University Island Sports Center on Neville Island.
 The Fightin' Beavs and their fans have become one of the fastest growing clubs on campus.
 Join now, or just come out to support the team!

 Got pride?
 Penn State Pride, that is!

 If so, you might want to consider joining the Penn State Beaver Lion Ambassadors.
-This cocurricular organization allows members to sharpen public speaking skills, meet new friends, and of course, show off Penn State pride...all while earning course credit!
+This co-curricular organization allows members to sharpen public speaking skills, meet new friends, and of course, show off their Penn State pride....all while earning course credit!

-The goals of the Psychology Club are to enhance the undergraduate experience for students interested in psychology, serve as a forum for academic issues/concerns, and promote awareness of the profession and its career opportunities.
+The goals of the Psychology Club are to enhance the undergraduate experience for students interested in psychology, serve as a forum for academic issues and concerns, and promote awareness of the profession and its career opportunities.